jsantiago611/panoramic-oregano/content/posts/what-does-it-mean-to-be-poor-in-spirit.md

 date = 2020-02-06T05:00:00Z
 excerpt = "How do I know when you are being poor in spirit or not?
-Answer these quick questions..." layout = "post" subtitle = "(A Self-Assessment)" tags = [" Self-Assessment"] thumb_img_path = "" title = "What does it mean to be Poor in Spirit? "
+Answer these quick questions..." layout = "post" subtitle = "" tags = [" Self-Assessment"] thumb_img_path = "" title = "What does it mean to be Poor in Spirit?
+(A Self-Assessment)"

 +++
 > Blessed are the poor in spirit, for theirs is the kingdom of heaven. - Matthew 5:3